Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

-\smallhead{EPaxos} EPaxos~\cite{moraru_there_2013} is an SMR protocol optimized for WANs.
+EPaxos~\cite{moraru_there_2013} is an SMR protocol optimized for WANs.
 Clients in EPaxos send requests to geographically closer replicas that have shorter communication times, similar to that in Mencius.
 However, unlike Mencius, EPaxos uses different commit log management methods for replicas.
 In Mencius, the commit log is partitioned equally among all the replicas in advance, and therefore, each replica is responsible for managing its assigned slot.
 In contrast, EPaxos allows each replica to manage its commit log asynchronously.
 Upon receiving a request, the replica takes on the role of a commit log manager and coordinates the consensus with other replicas using the same communication pattern as that of Mencius.
 This approach may cause conflicts in the command execution order if multiple replicas process requests for the same data simultaneously.
-EPaxos addresses such conflicts with a slow path.
+EPaxos addresses such conflicts with a slow path, similar to FastPaxos.

 Therefore, the latency of EPaxos is estimated by summing the latencies of both the Mencius and slow paths, while considering the occurrence rate of the slow path $p_\mathit{slow}$.
-The latency estimation model of EPaxos for a write operation, i.e., $ \mathit{EPaxos}(R, c, p_\mathit{slow}) $, is expressed as
+The latency estimation model of EPaxos for a write operation, i.e., $ \mathit{EPaxos}(R, c, p_\mathit{slow}) $, is